terra-campaigns/unsettled/directory/DuskmeadowFringe/Gunther.md

 images:
 - ../../imgs/gallery/Pasted%20image%2020250526084933.png

-hooks: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
+old_hooks: You crossed a creature of the Wood, and it cursed you with a Stone Heart.
 With each passing month, the stone grows heavier by one slot.
 Until your debt is lifted, you cannot truly die.

 ---